onqtam/headjack/src/introduction.md

 It is not about less or more trust but about better trust.

 Headjack is about better trust - not trustlessness

- -->
+Breaking apart identity and media allows for better incentives -->

 - Following the [UNIX philosophy](https://en.wikipedia.org/wiki/Unix_philosophy) - in Headjack identity is simply an identifier (unique number) and anything orthogonal (KYC, profiles, privacy) can be layered on top of it. <!-- through data associations -->